tarini-mi7/Pewlett-Hackard-Analysis/README.md

 ### Future Job Openings

 - After conducting the analysis it was found that there is currently a large number of employees of retirement age holding senior titles (54,447/72,458 = 75%) with around **75%** of the staff to retire.
-Please reference the Unique Titles table below.
+Please refer the Unique Titles table below.

 	![alt text](https://github.com/tarini-mi7/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects/Pewlett-Hackard-Analysis/count%20vs%20title.png)